 SGMA went into effect in 2015 and requires identified groundwater basins to meet requirements including the development of a Groundwater Sustainability Agency and writing and implementing a Groundwater Sustainability Plan.
-There are three Groundwater Sustainability Agencies in Santa Cruz County - the Santa Margarita Groundwater Agency, the Santa Cruz Mid-County Groundwater Agency, and they Pajaro Valley Water Management Agency, all of which were represented on the Working Group.
+There are three Groundwater Sustainability Agencies in Santa Cruz County - the Santa Margarita Groundwater Agency, the Santa Cruz Mid-County Groundwater Agency, and the Pajaro Valley Water Management Agency, all of which were represented on the Working Group.
 Highlights of SGMA as it relates to water supply are:

-- Prevents further groundwater depletion - Requires analysis of beneficial uses and users of groundwater - Geographically limited to defined Basins, does not benefit vulnerable water users outside those Basins - Looks at groundwater levels regionally, does not protect individual wells. - Exempts droughts from "sustainability" - Eligible for SGMA-related funding ii.
-Municipal Water Supply Planning
+- Prevents further groundwater depletion - Requires analysis of beneficial uses and users of groundwater - Limited geographically to defined basins, does not benefit vulnerable water users outside those basins - Looks at groundwater levels regionally, does not protect individual wells - Exempts droughts from "sustainability"